 Another option might be that the employee gets an official warning and is on probation at work, if they drink on the job again then more serious action will be taken.

-The above attitude to drinking at work is relatively rare and most companies will terminate the work contract of any employee found drinking at work.
+The above attitude to drinking at work is relatively rare and many companies will terminate the work contract of any employee found drinking at work.

 It is usually irrelevant as to the amount of alcohol consumed by the employee as any amount will detract from performance.
 Whether one beer or a six-pack, the employee will most often find himself hat-in-hand, without a job from that moment on.

 If the employee caught drinking on the job is part of a union or has a particularly good contract with an employer, they might be lucky enough to keep their job but there will still be stern consequences.

-set up, such as you often find with the police or fire department.
+Some companies may have a suspension process set up, similar to what you will find with the police or fire department.
 In those cases, the employees will face a suspension, usually without pay, for a certain period of time before being able to return to work.